SRD-Archive/srd-archive/Microlite 20/Microlite20 Purest Essence (2008, OGL) - Markdown.md

 adventures, with respects to power level.
 Heroism is intended to relieve some of that disparity.

-Heroism is a bonus equal to double the character's level (2 at 1st, 4 at 2nd, etc) and may be applied three times per day to any of the
+Heroism is a bonus equal to the character's level (1 at 1st, 2 at 2nd, etc) and may be applied three times per day to any of the following:
-following:

 * Attack Bonus
 * Damage